 2. It’s a total bucket list experience

-Needless to say, a San Blas trip to the remote tropical islands between Colombia and Panama is a once in a lifetime experience.
+Needless to say, a sailing San Blas trip to the remote tropical islands between Colombia and Panama is a once in a lifetime experience.
 Every day is spent on a different island where you can snorkel, sunbake, play volleyball and just ultimately chill out.
 While prices for sailing in San Blas Islands start at $550 for the 6 days, once you account for the cost of a flight it’s totally worth it.
 And to me, it was definitely one of those things I had to splurge on as I knew I was never going to be able to experience this again in my life.
 If you’re looking to travel to Panama from Colombia or vice versa, and don’t think you’ll be back in this part of the world anytime soon, I highly recommend you just spend the money and enjoy the experience of a trip to San Blas Islands.

 3. You’ll experience ultimate relaxation in the Caribbean

 Sailing the San Blas Islands Panama is all about taking a break and chilling the eff out.
 The days you spend actually sailing force you to just do nothing.
 Which is kind of nice after having full-on traveled for a while.
 I got a tonne of reading done, watched a few of my faves on Netflix and topped up my tan.
 The days you aren’t sailing are totally relaxing as well.
 Start your day off with a morning swim and then just laze around on the deck.
 Could life get any better than when you sail the San Blas Islands?
 Ummmm, nup.

 4. You can eat fresh fish every day